tryteex/tiny-web/README.md

 This library works with Postgresql, MS Sql Server and MySql databases.

 The `lib-install-***.sql` file is in the root of the project as a temporary solution so that the server can start.
-In the future, the `install` and `update` command will be added to the library to install and update the database.
+Or start project without `config` file as [First-Time start.md](https://github.com/tryteex/tiny-web/blob/main/doc/First.md).

 ## Contributing